yayuhh/icecreambar/README.markdown

 ```

 ## person tracking
 It is possible to track which users your errors are occurring with using the personTracking option.
-This feature looks at ``request.auth.credentials``, and, by default, takes the ``id, email`` and ``username`` parameters to send to Rollbar.
-If your object does not have these *exact* properties, you can configure them as follows;
+To enable this feature pass `personTracking: true` in your options boject.
+By default, this feature inspects `request.auth.credentials` for `id`, `email` and `username` parameters to send along to Rollbar.
+If your application uses different properties you can configure them via an object as follows;

 ```js